MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the mail-enabled user.
-You can use one of the following values:

-- ADObjectID

-- GUID

-- Distinguished name (DN)

-- Domain\\SamAccountName

-- User principal name (UPN)

-- Legacy DN

-- E-mail address

-- User alias

-!!!
-Exchange Server 2013

-The Identity parameter specifies the mail-enabled user.
-You can use one of the following values:

-- ADObjectID

-- GUID

-- Distinguished name (DN)

-- Domain\\SamAccountName

-- User principal name (UPN)

-- Legacy DN

-- Email address

-- User alias

-!!!
-Exchange Server 2016

 The Identity parameter specifies the remote mailbox (mail user) that you want to modify.
 You can use any value that uniquely identifies the mail user.
 For example:

 - ADObjectID